Professional, Compassionate Care

 Emergency Medical Care

-While Dr. Engel and her staff try to be available for all your needs, after hours, we make use of a specialized, well-equipped emergency center for animals.
+While Dr. Engel and her staff try to be available for all your needs, after hours we make use of three emergency facilities for animals.
 Contact them using the information below:

 On-Site Lab Services